ilya-klyuchnikov/ttlite/README.md

 ### SBT launcher
 This project is built with SBT 0.13, so it requires that you have SBT launcher 0.13 (try `sbt --version` to know it).
-If you have an old SBT launcher and do not want to update it for some reasons, then you can try to change `project/build.properties` to:

-    sbt.version=0.12.4

-The symptom that you have an old SBT launcher is an exception like this:

-    [ERROR] Terminal initialization failed; falling back to unsupported java.lang.IncompatibleClassChangeError:
-        Found class jline.Terminal, but interface was expected

 ## Quick Start